jscs-dev/jscs-jsdoc/README.md

 ### checkReturnTypes

-Reports discrepancies between the claimed in jsdoc and actual type if both exist (code scan)
+Checks for differences between the jsdoc and actual return types if both exist.

 Type: `Boolean`